EMCL-EU/EMCL-EU.github.io/content/admission.md

 Candidates who fail to meet the minimum admission requirements are declared ineligible and their applications are not further reviewed by the selection committee.

 ## Appeal procedure
 All applicants have the right to appeal against the selection decision.
 This has to be done within a period of 15 days starting from the day after the notification of the outcome of the selection.
-Appeals, including supporting information, may be sent via e-mail to the selection committee at [info@emcl.eu](mailto:info@emcl.eu).
+Appeals, including supporting information, may be sent via e-mail to the selection committee at [emcl@rug.nl](mailto:emcl@rug.nl).
 Please mention *Appeal* in the header of your e-mail.
 The selection committee will respond to the appeal within one month after its reception.